StefRuseva88/mutation-tests-stryker/README.md

 - [Robo Coasters](https://stryker-mutator.io/robo-coasters-example): Explore the Robo Coasters example for more insights into mutation testing with Stryker.
 - [Robo Bar Example](https://stryker-mutator.io/docs/General/example): Try the Robo Bar Example by following the tutorial.
 You'll need node.js and git to run this example.

-## Contributing
-Contributions are welcome!
-If you have any improvements or suggestions, feel free to open a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.